Trace Completion API

 Field Type Required Description

-app_spans array[AppSpans] Yes List of application Spans to complete the call chain, can be all application Spans in a complete Trace (not recommended)
+app_spans array[AppSpans] Yes List of application spans to complete the call chain.
+Can be all application spans in a complete trace (not recommended)

-• The most concerned application Span (hereinafter referred to as X), and the service it belongs to is called a
+• The most concerned application span (hereinafter referred to as X), and the service it belongs to is called a.

 Field Type Required Description

-trace_id string Yes TraceID of the application Span
+trace_id string Yes TraceID of the application span

-span_id string Yes SpanID of the application Span
+span_id string Yes SpanID of the application span

-parent_span_id string Yes ParentSpanID of the application Span
+parent_span_id string Yes ParentSpanID of the application span

-start_time_us int Yes Start time of the application Span, unit: microseconds
+start_time_us int Yes Start time of the application span, unit: microseconds

-end_time_us int Yes End time of the application Span, unit: microseconds
+end_time_us int Yes End time of the application span, unit: microseconds

-#2.2 Output Parameters Description
+#2.2 Response Parameters

 {